 How to Clean Indoor Mold

-If mold is growing in your home, cleaning it up quickly is important.
-Not only can the mold irritate your allergies, but it can also damage whatever surface it is growing on.
-These guidelines will help you remove mold:
+Get rid of it quickly if you see it in your home.
+Not only can it irritate your allergies, but it can also damage whatever surface it's growing on.

-- If your allergies are severe, ask someone else to clean the mold.
-If this isn’t possible, wear a facemask while you are cleaning.
+If your allergies are severe, ask someone else to clean it up.
+If this isn’t possible, wear a facemask while you clean.

-- Wear gloves and goggles while cleaning.
-These items will protect your skin and eyes from the mold.
+If you have milder allergies and the area is not too big, you should still wear gloves and goggles while cleaning.
+These items will protect your skin and eyes.
 Don’t touch mold with your bare skin.

-- Use soap and warm water to scrub mold from hard surfaces, and then make sure the area is completely dry.
-The American Academy of Allergy Asthma and Immunology also recommends using a bleach solution to clean washable surfaces.
+Use soap and warm water to scrub it from hard surfaces (such as tile), and then make sure the area is completely dry.
+The American Academy of Allergy Asthma and Immunology also recommends that you use a bleach solution to clean washable surfaces.

-- Never paint or caulk over an area with mold.
-Remove the mold first.
+Never paint or caulk over an area with mold.
+Remove the fungus first.

 Most exposure to molds happens outside.
-But mold spores from the outdoors can get into your home through windows and doors and on your shoes and clothing.
-“A lot of the molds inside your home are brought in from the outside,” Salo tells WebMD.
+But spores from the outdoors can get into your home through windows and doors and on your shoes and clothing.

 - Keep your doors and windows closed when outdoor mold spore counts are high.
 Use an air conditioner with a HEPA filter instead.

-- Leave your shoes at the door so you don’t track mold through your home.
+- Leave your shoes at the door so you don’t track it through your home.

 - Take a shower and change your clothes after spending time outside.

 - Clean and vacuum regularly.
 Use a vacuum that has a HEPA filter to catch small particles and dust.